cs-au-dk/Artemis/docs/sections/server.rst

 * ``click``
     Clicks on an element specified by XPath.

-    For now then only type of lcick is a JavaScript-level click, with no option for a GUI click.
+    For now then only type of click is a JavaScript-level click, with no option for a GUI click.

     Send::